 About a third of the clients at the Center were women, many of whom worked in the Sewing Department.
 The three areas that I supervised—first the Toy Department, then campground cleanup, then the Glass Department—were the dustier, more physical work areas.
-As a result, most of the clients assigned to my crews were men; Lisa was one of only a handful of women I supervised over a long period of time.
+As a result, most of the clients assigned to my crews were men.
+Lisa was one of a dozen or so women I worked with over an extended period of time.

 Lisa’s nervous hands thirsted for activity.
 Her first afternoon in the steelwooling area, she polished an unheard-of seven glasses.
 Several months later, when I transferred from steelwooling to grouting, I took Lisa with me, partly to give her a more challenging job, but also because I knew she could help me.
 From the beginning she was a superb grouter, better than any other client, working the grout with the deftness of a potter.
 I gave the other grouters one glass at a time, but I gave them to Lisa in groups of four.
 She’d set them in a row, then take each glass in turn, quickly applying the grout.
 When she finished the last one she’d return to the first, getting back to it before the grout had hardened.
 She’d go in order again, wiping the excess grout off and smoothing the top and bottom edges in her whirling hands.
 Then she’d rub hard and fast with the coarse steel wool, getting the glasses so clean that the final steelwoolers hardly had to touch them.

 She brought her own coveralls each day and washed them at home each night.
 She always got right to work, and when she finished she’d sit patiently, not making a sound, not raising her hand, just looking at me with wide-open eyes, waiting for me to come check her glasses.
 The only time she broke her silence was if I showed her a spot where the grout had fallen out.
 Anxiously she’d rock in her chair, fixing the glass while emitting nervous gasps and peeps.